Blog categories:

 Changing position and laboring and birthing upright have the potential not only to shorten the duration of labor but can also lead to more positive birth experiences (Dekker).
 And here’s a not so little secret – upright birthing positions and movement in labor are possible even with pain medication!
 Knowledgeable clinical staff and non-clinical support people can help, if assistance is needed, the laboring person into a variety of postures, both with and without pain medication, including but not limited to hands and knees, lunges, and seated positions.

-Stay hydrated by mouth.
 Although intravenous fluids have benefits when epidurals are given and when severe dehydration occurs, hydrating orally is an option supported by professional organizations worldwide.
 “The American College of Nurse Midwives, World Health Organization, National Institute for Health and Care Excellence guidelines in the United Kingdom, and the Society of Obstetricians and Gynecologists guidelines in Canada all recommend that people be able to choose whether or not they want to eat and drink during labor” (Dekker).
 Although IV fluids increase hydration, they also increase the birth weight of the baby which can lead to the appearance of excessive weight loss after birth and subsequent pressure to supplement human milk with formula.
 Adequate fluid intake by mouth has been shown to be just as effective as IV fluids at shortening labor duration by about 30 minutes, while also helping to decrease tension in the throat and mouth and encourage feelings of normalcy in birth.

-Understand the limitations of research.
-Research is one part of the three components of evidence based decision making (the other two being client’s values and provider’s recommendation/experience).
+Research is one part of the three components of evidence-based decision making (the other two being client’s values and the provider’s recommendation/experience).
 Recently, a large study, called the ARRIVE study, looked at the effects of induction at 39 weeks on birth outcomes and called for the recommendation of induction at 39 weeks for healthy low risk pregnancies.
 Henci Goer, medical analyst offers some fantastic insight into this research, discussing the limitations it has in regard to values and intentions of the laboring person in preparing for their birth.
 Factors that may affect if this study applies to a specific person is whether they are planning for a medicalized birth, their desired use of pain medication, the prioritization of freedom of movement, and more.
 An excellent infographic by Goer can be viewed at ARRIVE Study Infographic.

-Let your intuition guide you.
 No one knows the body and the baby better than the person experiencing the pregnancy and no one can speak for anyone else’s values or philosophies, which are a key component of true evidence based decision making.
 Prenatal preparation and awareness of the importance of an active birth – as the laboring person defines it – offer a strong foundation for moving forward through labor and integrating the birth experience into a healthy and positive postpartum.

 Sources:

 Declercq, Eugene R. et al. Childbirth Connection.
 “Listening to Mothers III: Pregnancy and Birth.
 Report of the Third National U.S. Survey of Women’s Childbearing Experiences.”
-May 2013. http://transform.childbirthconnection.org/wp-content/uploads/2013/06/LTM-III_Pregnancy-and-Birth.pdf.
+May 2013. https://transform.childbirthconnection.org/wp-content/uploads/2013/06/LTM-III_Pregnancy-and-Birth.pdf.

 Dekker, Rebecca.
 “Evidence on: IV Fluids During Labor.”
 Evidence Based Birth.
 24 May 2012; updated 31 May 2017, https://evidencebasedbirth.com/iv-fluids-during-labor/.